-- equent record used to evaluate the corner position Original and/or - 2.
-Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated corners. - Description of monument and accessories set to perpetuate the corner position.
-Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. - 6.
+- nt record used to evaluate the corner position - Original and/or subsequent record used to evaluate the corner position.
+Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated corners. - 3.
+Description of monument and accessories set to perpetuate the corner position.

+4. Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. - 6.
 Fill in Cross Index & Section Diagram at bottom of sheet.